cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 .. literalinclude:: ../../example/compiler-etc-dependencies/example-sessions/homebrewed/modules4/bar-defaults.out
     :language: console

-Summary of homebrewed flavors strategy
+Summary of Homebrewed flavors strategy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* The automated module handling feature (introduced in Environment Modules ``4.2``) allows for the switching out of a dependency (e.g. a compiler) to cause the reload of all modulefiles depending on it.
+* The :ref:`Automated module handling <v42-automated-module-handling-mode>` feature (introduced in Environment Modules ``4.2``) allows for the switching out of a dependency (e.g. a compiler) to cause the reload of all modulefiles depending on it.
 Without the automated module handling (as is default for 4.x, and the only option for